fastcat/wirelink/README.md

   peers must have an externally configured list of the other peer public keys with which they are willing to communicate.
-* Peers may have their default trust level overridden in the config file, including marking peers that are trusted to tell us about new peers to add to the local interface (`AddPeer`), and peers that form a required set, where if none of them says we should have the peer, we remove it from the local interface (`DelPeer`).
+* Peers may have their default trust level overridden in the config file, including marking peers that are trusted to tell us which peers are valid to have in the network (`Membership`).
+If no trusted source (including the static config) says a peer should be a member, it gets removed.

 Received facts are removed as they expire based on the given TTL value, or renewed as fresh versions come in from trusted sources.